 To apply liquid flux, you may require a paintbrush, cotton swab or even a single match.
 But it’s more acceptable to buy the so-called “flux applicator”.
 Branded flux applicators cost about $20-30 per item, so for some it will be a wiser choice to do such an applicator on their own.
 You will require a piece of silicone/rubber hose (choose the diameter of 5-6 mm), and a disposable syringe.

-How should you prepare a soldering tool?
+How should you prepare a soldering iron?

 When working with electronics, it is essential to clean it immediately after use.
 So make sure the iron is clean and only then turn it on.
 Plug in or turn on the iron and wait while it is heating up.
 When it’s hot, apply a damp sponge for cleaning the tip.
 Do not touch the hot end while cleaning!